zerynth/docs/docs/demos/4zerobox/Connecting_the_4Zerobox_to_Zerynth_Device_Manager_over_Ethernet.md

 We hope you enjoyed our new demo.
 Feel free to join our community forum if you have any additional questions.

-The complete 4ZeroBox documentation is available at: https://docs.zerynth.com/latest/4zp/4ZeroBox/.
+The complete 4ZeroBox documentation is available [here](/latest/4zp/4ZeroBox/).

 The user can find the complete 4ZeroBox documentation at this [link](/latest/4zp/4ZeroBox/).

-[Here](https://docs.zerynth.com/latest/demos/4zerobox/Hello_4ZeroBox/) is the link for all available 4ZeroBox demos.
+[Here](/latest/demos/4zerobox/Hello_4ZeroBox/) is the link for all available 4ZeroBox demos.

 Other useful documents are: